mullerdavid/ctf_writeups/cyberquest24/Finals_Reverse_Animal_Farm/WRITEUP.md

 ![](screenshots/1.png)

 Something is broken with the timer, glitching out on certain key/mouse presses, or just on it's own.
-Alsow has issues when the timer would reach a minute.
+Also has issues when the timer would reach a minute.

 ![](screenshots/2.png)